bitwurx/cc-controller/README.md

 Concord Controller (CC) handles user requests and manages the interactions of the individual components of the concord service.

+The CC supports two modes of task scheduling.

+**Priority**

+Priority scheduling places a task in priority order.
+The priorty is represented as a floating point number with low values having the highest priority (ie. 1.4 has higher priority than 2.7).
+0 is the lowest possible priority.

+The CC tracks metrics of a given task using the task key.
+The last 10 run times of a task are recorded and averaged when scheduled for auto priority based on lowest run time.

+**Point in Time**

 ### Usage
 To build the docker image run: